HL7/US-Core/input/intro-notes/StructureDefinition-us-core-patient-notes.md

     `GET [base]/Patient?identifier={system|}[code]`

     Example:

       1. GET [base]/Patient?identifier=http://hospital.smarthealthit.org\|1032702

     *Implementation Notes:* Fetches a bundle containing any Patient resources matching the identifier ([how to search by token])

-1. {:.new-content #FHIR-28540}**SHALL** support searching for a patient by a server defined search that matches any of the string fields in the HumanName, including family, give, prefix, suffix, suffix, and/or text using the **[`name`](SearchParameter-us-core-patient-name.html)** search parameter:
+1. **SHALL** support searching for a patient by a server defined search that matches any of the string fields in the HumanName, including family, give, prefix, suffix, suffix, and/or text using the **[`name`](SearchParameter-us-core-patient-name.html)** search parameter:

     `GET [base]/Patient?name=[string]`

     Example:

       1. GET [base]/Patient?name=Shaw

     *Implementation Notes:* Fetches a bundle of all Patient resources matching the name ([how to search by string])